.png)

 They get to negotiate.
 Music creators don’t.

 That’s why we created the Music Creator Fund.
-Founded by The 100 Percenters Foundation, this donor-powered fund will provide direct financial support to the songwriters and producers behind the scenes.
-The ones who write it, build it, and bring it to life.
+Founded by The 100 Percenters Foundation, this donor-powered fund will provide direct financial support, The 100 Percenters Career Stimulus Grant Program, which offers financial assistance to songwriters and producers facing economic hardship.

 Help us support the people who make the music you love.